Couples Estatre Planning Bundle

 Australian Statutory Will

-Under the rules of intestacy, his children, at Rolf’s death, would receive the whole of the estate in equal shares at the age of 18 years.
-The defacto may have a chance to challenge the intestacy.
-Does a defacto breakdown invalidate a Will?
+Under the rules of intestacy, his children would, at Rolf’s death, receive the whole of the estate in equal shares at age 18.
+The de facto may have a chance to challenge the intestacy.
+Does a de facto breakdown invalidate a Will?

 Court creates a 3-Generation Testamentary Trust Will – statutory wills